rytswd/Homerecipe/README.md

 `dotfiles` directory contains many dotfiles I rely on.
 `recipes` directory contains a few items, such as list of installed `brew` and `npm` packages.

+Syncing those `recipes` and `cook`-ing them allow me to apply the same setup to multiple devices.

 ## Environment